Contribution Functions for Quantitative Bipolar Argumentation Graphs: A Principle-based Analysis: Principle-based Analysis

 As we show next by a sequence of counterexamples, the other introduced contribution functions do not satisfy local faithfulness and, thus, by Proposition~\ref{prop_faithfulness_relationships}, they also do not satisfy quantitative local faithfulness\footnote{According to Proposition~\ref{prop_faithfulness_relationships}, quantitative local faithfulness implies local faithfulness.
 Hence, by contraposition, not local faithfulness implies not quantitative local faithfulness.}.
 For each counter-example, we provide a plot of the topic argument's final strength dependent on the contributor's initial strength in order to facilitate a more intuitive grasp of the underlying issues (saddle points or plateaus).
 Since $\ctrbgempty$ satisfies local faithfulness, we can demonstrate violation of the principle by showing that the sign under a given contribution function differs from the sign under $\ctrbgempty$. \begin{proposition} $\ctrbrempty$ and $\ctrbriempty$ violate local faithfulness w.r.t.\ QE semantics. \end{proposition} \begin{proof} Consider the QBAG $\graph = \QBAG$ depicted in Figure~\ref{fig:graph-faith-qe}, with the topic argument $\arga$ and the contributor $\argd$.
 Given QE semantics $\sigma$, we have $\ctrbr{\argd}{\arga} = \ctrbri{\argd}{\arga} \approx -0.01122$ and $\ctrbg{\argd}{\arga} \approx 0.02987$; local faithfulness must be violated because $\ctrbr{\argd}{\arga} = \ctrbri{\argd}{\arga} < 0$ but $\ctrbg{\argd}{\arga} > 0$. \end{proof}

-\begin{proposition} $\ctrbrempty$ and $\ctrbriempty$ violate local faithfulness w.r.t.\ SD-DFQuAD semantics. \end{proposition} \begin{proof} Consider the QBAG $\graph = \QBAG$ depicted in Figure~\ref{fig:graph-faith-sd}, with the topic argument $\arga$ and the contributor $\argd$.
-Given SD-DFQuAD semantics $\sigma$, we have $\ctrbr{\argd}{\arga} = \ctrbri{\argd}{\arga} \approx 0.1398 > 0$.
-However, as can be seen in Figure~\ref{fig:graph-faith-sd}, a marginally increasing $\argd$'s initial strength ($0.6$) does not increase the topic argument's strength. \end{proof}
+\begin{proposition} $\ctrbrempty$ and $\ctrbriempty$ violate local faithfulness w.r.t.\ DFQuAD semantics. \end{proposition} \begin{proof} Consider the QBAG $\graph = \QBAG$ depicted in Figure~\ref{fig:graph-faith-df}, with the topic argument $\arga$ and the contributor $\argd$.
+Given DFQuAD semantics $\sigma$, we have $\ctrbr{\argd}{\arga} = \ctrbri{\argd}{\arga} \approx 0.32 >0$, but as can be seen in Figure~\ref{fig:plot-faith-df}, increasing $\argd$'s initial strength does not increase the topic argument's strength. \end{proof}